California blaze erupts near site of deadliest US wildfire

 “We just take each day as it comes and if it happens, it happens,” Mclean said.
 “There’s not much that we can do about it.”

-In southern Oregon the Bootleg Fire, the largest wildfire currently burning in the U.S., had torched an area larger than New York City and destroyed 20 houses.
-It threatened 2,000 structures in an area just north of California that’s been gripped by a historic drought.
+In southern Oregon the Bootleg Fire, the largest wildfire currently burning in the U.S., covered more than 355 square miles (919 square kilometers) early Thursday after a day of extreme behavior and explosive growth.
+Twenty-one homes have been destroyed and another 1,900 remained threatened in the Fremont-Winema National Forest area just north of California that’s been gripped by a historic drought.

+“This fire is going to continue to grow — the extremely dry vegetation and weather are not in our favor,” Joe Hessel, an incident commander, said in a statement.

+The nearby Log Fire, which originated as three tiny fires on Monday, ballooned to more than 7.5 square miles (19 square kilometers) as winds pushed the flames eastward through wilderness.

 Tim and Dee McCarley could see trees exploding into flames in their rearview mirror as they fled the fire last week at the last minute.
 They had put off their departure to pack more belongings and search for their missing cat.